mcastorina/mcastorina.github.io/_posts/2023-05-13-not-leetcode.markdown

 [CS Primer](https://csprimer.com/) is a subscription platform for learning computer science by writing code.
 It is self paced and covers a wide range of advanced topics.
-Being a paid service, it mostly resembles university courses with access to a community of other enrolled students and office hours with the creator.
+Being a paid service, it mostly resembles university courses with access to video explanations, a community of other enrolled students, and office hours with the creator.

+Each topic has one free explanation video and programming challenge for you to try out as well.

 ## More?